How PIAM Helps Hospitals Enforce Role-Based Access Across Complex Workflows

 As hospitals grow more complex, PIAM will:

-Use machine learning to refine access policies based on behavior.
+Use machine learning to refine access policies based on behavioral analytics.

-Integrate with digital twins of the hospital to visualize roles, locations, and access in real time.
+Integrate with digital twins of hospital infrastructure to visualize live access patterns and risks.

 Conclusion: PIAM is the Backbone of Role-Based Access in Hospitals